LafeLabs/PostCapitalistIndustry/what_is_the_trash_wizard.md

 16. can harvest energy using a built in magnet and coil setup
 17. water pump always available
 18. trash wizard app for phone is set up for physics, interfaces with existing physics packages
+19. audio high gain amp with speaker that can get high power sound to do feedback
+20. goggles that can interface with various imaging technology using analog displays with vibrating fluids
+21. L R and C are all measured analog using the high gain audio stick
+22. measure NOISE of all things, including Johnson and shot noise
+23.